y-gupta/yoifs/README.md

-# Fault-Tolerant File System Challenge
+# YOIFS

+Welcome to Your Own Indestructible File System.

-This project implements a fault-tolerant file system that can handle disk corruption and maintain data integrity.
-The challenge is designed to test your ability to build robust systems that can detect and handle data corruption gracefully.
+This project seeds the idea of a simple fault-tolerant file system that can handle disk corruption and maintain data integrity.
+It doesn't compete with zfs, but it's your own!

-## Problem Statement
+## Getting started

-You need to implement a file system that can:
+To start, you need to implement YOIFS.
+In an ideal world, an industructible file system should -

 1. **Basic Operations**: Store, retrieve, and list files on a simulated disk
 2. **Corruption Detection**: Detect when data has been corrupted on disk
 3. **Fault Tolerance**: Maintain functionality even when parts of the disk are corrupted

-The system will be tested against increasing levels of data corruption to determine its fault tolerance limits.
+YOIFS does ship with a test harness that will help you tell how indestructible your file system is, by testing against increasing levels of data corruption to determine its fault tolerance limits.

 ## Architecture